May is Electrical Safety Month

 St. Croix Electric Cooperative joins other cooperatives, utilities in raising electrical safety awareness

 Electrical safety awareness and education can save lives.
-For more tips and information about electrical safety, visit www.scecnet.net and click on the “Electric Safety” button at the top of the homepage.
-Safety tips will also be posted throughout the month of May on SCEC’s Facebook (www.Facebook.com/StCroixElecCoop) and Twitter (www.Twitter.com/StCroixElecCoop) pages.
+Electrical safety tips are available online at www.scecnet.net and will be posted throughout the month of May on SCEC’s Facebook (www.Facebook.com/StCroixElecCoop) and Twitter (www.Twitter.com/StCroixElecCoop) pages.

 St. Croix Electric Cooperative (SCEC) was incorporated on Nov.
 5, 1937, as a result of five farmers determined to bring electricity to rural St. Croix County, Wis.
 On May 24, 1939, electricity was delivered to the first account.
 Today, the Cooperative operates 1,772 miles of distribution lines that power nearly 11,000 member-owners.
 SCEC helps members realize the Cooperative Difference through Commitment to Community grants, scholarships, rebates, and solutions to conserve and use energy wisely.
 More information is available online at www.scecnet.net, and on social media: @StCroixElecCoop (Twitter) and St. Croix County Energizer (Facebook).